STDSuperman/super-image-cropper/README.md

 ### Usage

-Recommend for use with cropper.
+Recommend for use with [cropperjs](https://github.com/fengyuanchen/cropperjs).
 #### Properties

 - `src`: image url.